 In the Grunt task dialog that opens, specify the Gruntfile.js where the required task is defined, select the task to execute, and specify the arguments to pass to the Grunt tool.

 Specify the location of the Node.js interpreter, the parameters to pass to it, and the path to the grunt-cli package.

 If you have some tasks or targets that you run on a regular basis, you can add the corresponding run configurations to a list of startup tasks.
 The tasks will be executed automatically on the project start-up.

 In the Settings dialog (Control+Alt+S), go to .

 On the Startup Tasks page that opens, click on the toolbar.

-- From the drop-down list, choose the required Grunt run configuration.
+From the list, choose the required Grunt run configuration.
 The configuration is added to the list.

 If no applicable configuration is available in the project, click and choose Edit Configurations.
-Then define a configuration with the required settings on the Run/Debug Configuration: Grunt.js page that opens.
+Then define a configuration with the required settings on the Run/Debug configuration page that opens.
 When you save the new configuration it is automatically added to the list of startup tasks.